VictoriaGraceL/Java-Quiz-App/README.md

 Codecademy Java Course

 📄 License

-This project is open source and available under the MIT License.
+This project is open-source and free to use for learning and personal projects.
-👨‍💻 Author
-Created with ❤️ by Viktoriia Lavrenchuk

-GitHub: VictoriaGraceL
-Email: victoriagrace984@gmail.com

 🙏 Acknowledgments